Straight to your inbox

-Digital media companies and publishers have embraced social media, but what happens when these third party social media sites make changes?
+Digital media companies and publishers have embraced social media, but what happens when these third-party social media sites make changes?
 Can media companies remain competitive?
 How can you adapt?

-Social media platforms are invested in providing high-quality experiences to their users, but publishers and digital media companies are not always a first priority.
+Social media platforms are invested in providing high-quality experiences to their users, but publishers and digital media companies are not always the first priority.
 When sites like Facebook and Google make changes to their algorithms and prices, what happens to the businesses that rely on them?

-For example, Facebook recently released Instant Articles, allowing users to instantly read directly on the social media site.
+Facebook recently released Instant Articles, allowing users to instantly read directly on the social media site.
 Although this change may benefit users and provides an opportunity for publishers to partner with Facebook, it can have a dismal effect on click-through rates.

-But attracting advertisers has proven challenging.
+But attracting advertisers has proven to be challenging.
 According to The New York Times, Mashable made layoffs despite having recently raised $15 million in 2016.
 Similarly, Salon made budget cuts and trimmed back on headcount.

 Digital media companies and publishers are rethinking how they can attract new visitors, sustain their readership, and create room for advertisers.
 They’re finding creative ways to bring in traffic, and have a keen understanding of how important it is to have owned channels.

-Of course, social media will continue to play a role in how digital media companies and publishers get the word out, but companies are increasingly looking at how they can own a greater share of their audience.
+Social media will continue to play a role in how digital media companies and publishers get the word out, but companies are increasingly looking at how they can own a greater share of their audience.